Updates: Agenda 2017-05-17 (6-page PDF)

 Limited Travel Support: Limited funds are available to partially offset travel costs for some participants.
 We will give preference to students and early career scientists in distributing these funds.

-Schedule: Sunday June 4th - evening plenary address and icebreaker reception.
+Schedule: Sunday June 4th - 7:00pm plenary address and icebreaker reception.
 Monday June 5th - sessions.
 Tuesday June 6th - sessions.
 Meeting ending by 5:00 pm on Tuesday.

 Abstract submittal is optional: We will fit in as many presentations as we can; most will be posters.
 Abstract text is limited to 2000 characters, including spaces.